Combating Client Dropout in Federated Learning via Friend Model Substitution: Friend Model Substitution

 \subsection{Algorithm (FL-FDMS)}

 In each FL round $t$, in addition to the regular steps in the FL algorithm described in Section 3, FL-FDMS performs different actions depending on whether or not a client drops out.
-For non-dropout clients, FL-FDMS calculates pairwise similarity scores to learn the similarity between clients.
-For dropout clients, FL-FDMS uses the historical similarity scores to find non-dropout friend clients and use their local model updates as substitutes.
+For active clients, FL-FDMS calculates pairwise similarity scores to learn the similarity between clients.
+For inactive clients, FL-FDMS uses the historical similarity scores to find active friend clients and use their local model updates as substitutes.
 We describe these two cases in more detail below.